PedroMTQ/mantis/README.md

 The first two files can have the same query sequence in several lines (query sequence/reference source) while the `consensus_annotation.tsv` will only have one line per query sequence (consensus/query).

+Mantis can additionally output in gff format and also a kegg module matrix completeness.
+Please see [Output](https://github.com/PedroMTQ/mantis/wiki/Output) for more details.

 # Further details

 * [Configuration](https://github.com/PedroMTQ/mantis/wiki/Configuration)